 Why is My Phone Showing The Wrong Location?

 Have you ever put in a business name in Apple Maps or Google Maps only to be guided to a wrong address?
 Or how about you wanted to share your location with a friend or family member but when you geotag your location that location is the wrong location?
-We have all experienced this circumstance at one time or another, but why do cell phones show wrong locations when the supposedly use GPS tracking technology?
-Lets first take a look at how mobile mapping apps and programs are failing, the causes, and of course the solutions!
+We have all experienced the headache when a location is wrong, but why do Android and iPhones location show wrong positions when they supposedly use GPS tracking technology?
+Lets first take a look at how mobile mapping apps and programs are failing to report the accurate current location, the causes, and of course the solutions to pinpoint your location!

 Why is My Location Wrong On My iPhone